 The 128 kHz internal oscillator is a low power oscillator providing a clock of 128 kHz.
-The frequency is nominal at 3V and 25°C. This clock may be select as the system clock by programming the CKSEL Fuses to "11" as shown in Table 6-5...
+The frequency depends on supply voltage, temperature and patch variations.
+This clock may be selected as the system clock by programming the CKSEL Fuses to "11".